Ktt-Development/docs.kttdevelopment.com/simplehttpserver/handler/simple-http-exchange.md

 <!-- send -->
 ## Sending Data

 Data can be sent to the user using any of the [`send`](https://docs.kttdevelopment.com/simplehttpserver/com/kttdevelopment/simplehttpserver/SimpleHttpExchange.html#send(byte%5B%5D)) methods.
-The send method can send data using String or byte arrays.
+The send method can send data using byte arrays, Strings or Files.

 An optional boolean parameter can be used to compress files into [gzip](https://en.wikipedia.org/wiki/Gzip) files for faster exchanges.